JcxAu/ReptilePy/README.md

 ## Contributing
 Feel free to dive in!
 [Open an issue](https://github.com/JcxAu/ReptilePy/issues/new) or submit PRs.
-Standard Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
+Standard Readme follows the [Contributor Covenant](https://contributorcovenant.org/version/2/1/code_of_conduct/)Code of Conduct.

 ## License
 [BSD 3](LICENSE) © 2024 JcxAu